 - One of the best ways to ensure your employees’ physical and mental well-being is to offer healthy snacks.
 Since many employees snack at the workplace, providing them with healthier options to eat can improve their overall health.

 - Another excellent health initiative that you can try at your workplace is a potluck.
 Potlucks are pretty popular among the employees and can be used to implement healthy food habits.
 Ask your employees to bring different healthy home-cooked dishes, which can also inspire others.
 Frequent potlucks can impact the food choices of employees in the long run.

-- As an employer, you can subsidize healthy food items at the workplace.
+- As an employer, you can subsidize healthy food items and even introduce low-calorie meal kits to employees at the workplace.
 This will ensure that your employees choose them instead of their regular junk food.
 Additionally, it also helps develop a positive and caring image of your organization.